 Examples of our work

 In Tanzania, SHOPS Plus worked with banks and equipment suppliers to develop a medical equipment financing product for private health providers.
-The product addresses collateral challenges through a risk-sharing arrangement.
-SHOPS is also supporting a DCA guarantee with a bank and training health providers in business and financial management.
+The product addresses collateral challenges through a risk-sharing arrangement between banks and equipment suppliers.
+The project is also supporting a DCA guarantee with a bank, developing a commodity financing product for accredited drug dispensing outlets, conducting a gender analysis, and training health providers in business and financial management.

 In Madagascar, SHOPS Plus worked on the design of a credit assessment model that a bank is using to leverage health data to increase access to finance for social franchises.
 The model aims to reduce costs of lending and adapt product loans to providers’ needs.
 In addition, the project is rolling out business training and coaching to private health providers and supporting two financial institutions to increase health sector lending.